rfwlab/rfw/docs/articles/essentials/reactivity-fundamentals.md

 ## Avoiding Unnecessary Work

 Because rendering is tied to data dependencies, expensive computations should be placed in computed properties or watchers rather than inline in templates.
-This ensures RFW only recomputes when required and keeps interfaces snappy.
+This ensures rfw only recomputes when required and keeps interfaces snappy.

 Understanding how reactive data flows is essential before exploring higher‑level features like computed properties and watchers.